szerhusenBC/neusta-test/DecimalToRoman/README.md

 ### Project to start

-* DecimalToRomanApplication.Java Class
+* DecimalToRomanApplication.java
-* The Program converts decimal to roman values.In the console you can write any number to convert.
+* The Program converts decimal to roman values.
+In the console you can write any number to convert.
 ### Project to Test

-* DecToRomNumberTest.java Class
+* DecToRomNumberTest.java